 How does Twain’s satire work?
 Make generalizations about the targets, methods, and purposes of his brand of satire.

 Should schools chuck Huck?
 Some schools are dropping Huck Finn from the curriculum, yet many defend it as the most important work of American literature.
 Express your view with thoughtful justifications.

 Related link: “In defense of Huckleberry Finn“ from the Pittsburgh Post-Gazette

 Related link: “The Flawed Greatness of Huckleberry Finn“ by Tom Quirk

 Related link: “Schools Continue to Grapple with Huckleberry Finn“

 If you have found my Huckleberry Finn discussion questions helpful, consider using my complete Huckleberry Finn unit and teacher guide.

-Most of the discussion questions relate to the overarching questions of the novel:
+Most of the discussion questions relate back to the Huckleberry Finn essential questions: